Primary

 Fight to keep your body perfectly upright—don't lean away from the weighted side.
 Keep your shoulders down, back, and level.
 Walk with controlled steps and switch sides to ensure balanced development.

-Want Offset Farmers Carry in your program?
+See where Offset Farmers Carry fits in your weekly plan

 Hold a heavy weight in one hand at your side.